DataBiosphere/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/optimus-workflow.md

 ## Try Optimus in Terra

 The Optimus pipeline is currently available on the cloud-based platform [Terra](https://app.terra.bio).
 If you have a Terra account, you can access the Featured Workspace using this address: https://app.terra.bio/#workspaces/featured-workspaces-hca/HCA_Optimus_Pipeline.
 The workspace is preloaded with instructions and sample data.

+Additionally, you can use the public [Intro-to-HCA-data-on-Terra workspace](https://app.terra.bio/#workspaces/featured-workspaces-hca/Intro-to-HCA-data-on-Terra) to analyze an example Optimus cell-by-gene count matrix (Loom file) with multiple downstream community tools, such as [Seurat](https://satijalab.org/seurat/index.html), [Scanpy](https://scanpy-tutorials.readthedocs.io/en/latest/index.html), [Cumulus](https://cumulus.readthedocs.io/en/latest/index.html), and [Pegasus](https://pegasus.readthedocs.io/en/stable/#).

 For more information on using the Terra platform, please view the [Support Center](https://support.terra.bio/hc/en-us).

 ## Versioning
 All Optimus workflow versions are detailed in the [Optimus Changelog](https://github.com/broadinstitute/warp/blob/master/pipelines/skylab/optimus/Optimus.changelog.md) in GitHub.